MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/Microsoft.Graph.DeviceManagement.Administration.md

 Create new navigation property to deviceManagementPartners for deviceManagement

 ### [New-MgDeviceManagementRemoteAssistancePartner](New-MgDeviceManagementRemoteAssistancePartner.md)
-Create new navigation property to remoteAssistancePartners for deviceManagement
+Create a new remoteAssistancePartner object.

 ### [New-MgDeviceManagementResourceOperation](New-MgDeviceManagementResourceOperation.md)
 Create new navigation property to resourceOperations for deviceManagement